 About The Author

-What attracted you to Saxony?
-It was a chance to work directly with a team of knowledgeable and well-respected colleagues that I had cross paths with in the past.
+Pete enjoys working here because it is a chance to work directly with a team of knowledgeable and well-respected colleagues that he has crossed paths with in the past.

 The Real Estate industry contributes close to three trillion dollars to the total US GDP.
 That share continues to grow each year as is indicated by the graph below.
 While real estate investments can range from low risk/low return to high risk/high return, investors should anticipate a long investment cycle.
 Due to the volatility in the real estate market, particularly after the 2008 financial collapse it has become critical to minimize the real estate investment losses.
 Investors need to carefully research the real estate market to mitigate the risk.
 The risk factors can potentially comprise of location of the property, demographic and economic factors as well as several physical property attributes such as property size, number of units, unit size, amenities, parking spaces etc.